Rubin7599/Uranium_diboride_Latex/README.md

 3. Using the text editor like TeXworks, VScode...... then start your report time!

+Attention, I noticed that a little kind of people can not to build up a fully Tex distribution program, like using CentOS, MacOS, Ubuntu etc. So the Docker file would be added into this template, to decrease the hassle of set up the environment variable.
+(Althought you can using docker to write your own report, but I recommends that you should install the Tex, using Docker is just a delay)

 This Report original content's abstract
 ``````
 It is universally acknowledged that power generation is most fundamental facility required